 Now, where you could apply this in the “software deployment pipeline” is straight forward.
 Even at Alert Logic we rely on our own security tools to reduce security risks in our Continuous Deployment lifecycle.
 At Alert Logic, we deploy our container security solution EVERYWHERE we have container infrastructure running.
 Whether this is in an integration environment or production environment, it doesn’t matter to us and we protect them all because a security problem anywhere is bad.
 We conduct Continuous Testing within all our environments and are always validating our own security.
 Our container security solution is a key part of that, along with the rest of our portfolio.

-JOHN: Building a stronger security posture will positively impact your ability to comply with most security compliance regulations.
+Building a stronger security posture will positively impact your ability to comply with most security compliance regulations.
 For instance, when you look at GDPR Compliance and the language they use to describe breaches and disclosure, if you are able to correctly state what happened during an incident, this will could prevent you from being subject to a potentially massive fine.
 So, if you can lock that down and simplify the scope of the breach, it’s not only good for your customers, of course, but it’s also good for you from the GDPR perspective.
-And this has implications for other regulations as well—particularly the ones that have thresholding—where if a breach falls below a certain level, you don’t have to disclose at all.
+And this has implications for other regulations as well—particularly the ones that have thresholding — where if a breach falls below a certain level, you don’t have to disclose at all.
 In that way, understanding precisely what was breached can be very helpful.
 Without having full visibility into container attacks, this is impossible.

-MATT: I think being able to inspect network traffic at this level is extremely important for compliance initiatives.
+Being able to inspect network traffic at this level is extremely important for compliance initiatives.
 A massive representation of what is run in containers are services and applications that feed public facing platforms, many of which are subjected to compliance requirements that state Intrusion Detection or Prevention is necessary.
 So, a significant piece of solving the compliance puzzle is wrapped up in being able to do packet level inspection, which cannot be done without a solution like the one we’ve built.
 At least not to this level of granularity.